Baseflow/full-stack-on-rust/07-containerization/README.md

 openssl = "*"
 ```

-We will also need to include the openssl crate to our todo_api.
+We will also need to include the OpenSSL crate in our todo_api project.

 #### **`todo_api/src/main.rs`**
 ```rust